 In connection with the entry into the Merger Agreement, Conyers Park also entered into subscription agreements with certain investors (the "PIPE Investors"), pursuant to which, among other things, Conyers Park agreed to issue and sell in a private placement shares of Conyers Park Class A common stock for a purchase price of \$10.00 per share.
-The PIPE Investors, other than the Advantage Sponsors and their affiliates, have agreed to purchase an aggregate of 51,130,000 shares of Conyers Park Class A common stock.
+The PIPE Investors, other than the equity holders of Topco that participated in the PIPE Investment (the "Advantage Sponsors") and their affiliates, agreed to purchase an aggregate of 51,130,000 shares of Conyers Park Class A common stock.
 Certain of the Advantage Sponsors or their affiliates agreed to purchase an aggregate of 34,410,000 shares of Conyers Park Class A common stock, and, at their sole discretion.
-The shares of Conyers Park Class A common stock purchased by the PIPE Investors in the private placement are referred to as the "PIPE Shares" and the aggregate purchase price paid for the PIPE Shares is referred to as the "PIPE Investment Amount."
+The shares of Conyers Park Class A common stock purchased by the PIPE Investors in the private placement are referred to as the "PIPE Shares" and the aggregate purchase price paid for the PIPE Shares is referred to as the "PIPE Investment."
 At the Closing, the PIPE Investment was consummated, and 85,540,000 shares of Class A common stock were issued for aggregate gross proceeds of \$855.4 million.